rarimo/js-sdk/README.md

 Rarimo is a multichain protocol developed to solve the problems of liquidity, access, and interoperability across non-fungible and fungible use-cases.
 We have created a suite of tools that make it easy to build ground-breaking integrations on top of our technology.

-The Rarimo JavaScript/TypeScript SDK provides tools in these packages:

-- [@rarimo/provider](./modules/_rarimo_provider.html): Tools that provide access to wallets
-- [@rarimo/nft-checkout](./modules/_rarimo_nft_checkout.html): Tools to get the estimated price of a transaction and to send transactions to Rarimo

 ## Changelog

 Change log can be found by the following link: [CHANGELOG.md](https://github.com/rarimo/js-sdk/blob/main/CHANGELOG.md)